guysoft/Ockle/src/doc/source/UsingOckle.rst

    :align: center
    :alt: How ockle should look after being installed

 This it not much, since there are no servers configured yet.
-You will need to enter the 'configuraton' section at the top of the page and add servers to the server network.
+You will need to enter the 'configuration' section at the top of the page and add servers to the server network.